-This is the shampoo for you if you’re looking for an all-natural solution to dandruff.
-It’s gentle enough for everyday use, and also has moisturizing qualities that prevent damaged hair.
+If you’re a vegan or nature-loving person, looking for an all-natural solution to dandruff, this Maple Holistics Sage Shampoo for Anti-Dandruff is a good choice.
+Even with its strong anti-inflammatory and antiseptic qualities, it is gentle enough for everyday use, and also has moisturizing qualities that prevent damaged hair.

-But the Natural Cosmetics Dandruff Relief Shampoo by JASON isn’t a fad, by any means, nor is the company.
-Instead, it’s an excellent, medicated product that uses natural ingredients to fight the daily battle against dandruff.
+The JASON Natural Cosmetics Dandruff Relief Shampoo is an excellent, medicated product that contains natural ingredients to fight the daily battle against dandruff.

-The company suggests that you use their Natural Cosmetics Dandruff Relief Shampoo three times a week at the start until you notice an obvious decrease in your dandruff.
-After that, you may want to lessen the number of times you use the shampoo weekly – even down to once a week.
+From the company’s guide, you’re advised to use the Natural Cosmetics Dandruff Relief Shampoo three times a week at the start until you notice an obvious decrease in your dandruff.
+After that, you may want to reduce the frequency of use to once a week.